 PHP is a server-side type of language for programming.
-Java is used for different purposes and characterized by the WORA principle (write once, run everywhere) to demonstrate the benefits of cross-platform apps.
+Java is used for different purposes and is characterized by the WORA principle (write once, run everywhere) to demonstrate the benefits of cross-platform apps.
 These technologies ensure that websites and apps work dynamically.
 If you consider Java vs. PHP for web development, this article is right for you.
 Our experts have provided a complete review of both languages for you to decide between the two.
-So, let’s start comparing Java vs PHP for enterprise applications.
+So, let’s start comparing Java vs. PHP for enterprise applications.

 Java was initially introduced as the language to create standalone software.
 First, it was used to write instructions that made videocassette recorders perform particular operations.
-Java’s source code is compiled to the machine code.
+Java’s source code is compiled into the machine code.
 It is written in the file with a special title and an extension for the next identification of this file.
 The binary code is interpreted by the Java Virtual Machine.
 Simply put, it makes the software run.
 Java is used mainly to create websites and apps for Android phones.

 PHP stands for hypertext preprocessor.
 It was initially presented in 1995 as a server-side script.
-The technology was developed for the web as contrasted to Python or Ruby that was adapted to it.
+The technology was developed for the web as contrasted to Python or Ruby, which was adapted to it.
 Although the language is quite mature, it is still popular among developers.
-PHP is a basis for such CMS systems as Joomla, WordPress, Drupal.
+PHP is a basis for such CMS systems as Joomla, WordPress, and Drupal.

 Java and PHP are surely different.
 Let’s compare and contrast these technologies.

-Java software can be run on a different OS (it is compiled, see the infographics below).
-PHP can be run on the server “as is”.
+Java-based software can be run on a different OS (it is compiled, see the infographics below).
+PHP can be run on the server “as is.”
 It is considered that interpreted languages are better as they can be easily moved to another system without being changed.
 These scripts are interpreted on the fly and optimized for the operating platform.